abdinajibliban/NoteTaker/README.md

 This is an application that can be used to write, save, and delete notes.
 It is useful because it can help users organize their thoughts and keep track of tasks they need to complete.
 # Installation
-Here are the dependencies you need to install to run the application: inquirer, fs, jest, & path
+Here are the dependencies you need to install to run the application: fs, express, body-parser & path
 # Usage
 To use this app, run it in the following locations: Terminal/Gitbash
 # License